The short version

 What a malicious owner could have done

-The examples below are framed as impact demonstrations, not step-by-step abuse guides.
-No malicious updates were pushed to the store as part of this research.
+The examples below are framed as impact demonstrations.
+No malicious updates were pushed to the store.

 What I inherited

-A virtual keyboard built to help users type Arabic across websites, with broad page access and the ability to interact with what the user was viewing.
+A virtual keyboard built to help users type Arabic across websites, with broad page access.

 What a malicious owner could have done